DaftMonk/blog/content/blog/burger-dao-p1/index.md

 The contract will receive $200,000 in initial funding from Bob's $BURGER Token sale.
 These funds are managed collectively by the DAO in a treasury which will be used to fund operations, and provide initial liquidity for a $BURGER/USD LP pool.

-The current profitability of the DAO will drive future investment in additional real estate locations, equipment, food, and employees.
+The profitability of the DAO will drive future investment in additional real estate locations, equipment, food, and employees.

 ## The Burger Dao Token ( $BURGER )